 In September 2016, Swiss citizens endorsed in a popular referendum a new Intelligence Service Act.
-In line with the evolution of the threat situation, the new legal framework will give new authorities and powers to the FIS.
-Especially, the FIS will be able to apply the same measures as law enforcement (wire tapping, CNO, etc.), which will be most effective, among others, against terrorist threats.
-It will enter into force on 1 September 2017.
+The latter entered into force on 1 September 2017.
+In line with the evolution of the threat situation, the new legal framework gives new authorities and powers to the FIS.
+Especially, the FIS is now able to apply some of the measures that can be used by law enforcement (wiretapping, CNO, etc.), which will be most effective, among others, against terrorist threats.
+These measures are subject to political, as well as judicial approval.